Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Climbing towards NLU: On meaning, form, and understanding in the age of data;** Emily M. Bender, Alexander Koller
 - **Provable Limitations of Acquiring Meaning from Ungrounded Form: What Will Future Language Models Understand?;** William Merrill et al
 - **What Does BERT with Vision Look At?;** Liunian Harold Li et al
-- **Visual Grounding Strategies for Text-Only Natural Language Processing;** Damien Sileo
+- **Visual Grounding Strategies for Text-Only Natural Language Processing;** Damien Sileo; Discuss how multi-modal pretraining improves NLU tasks.

 ## Resources